swaptacular/swpt_accounts/protocol.rst

 Emitted when a transfer has been finalized and its corresponding prepared transfer record removed from the database.

-* `debtor_id` and `sender_creditor_id` identify sender's account.
+debtor_id : int64
+   The ID of the debtor.

+sender_creditor_id : int64
+   Along with ``debtor_id`` identifies the sender's account.

+transfer_id : int64
-* `transfer_id` is the opaque ID generated for the prepared transfer.
+   The opaque ID generated for the prepared transfer (see the ``PreparedTransfer`` message).

-* `coordinator_type`, `coordinator_id`, and `coordinator_request_id`
+coordinator_type : string
+   Indicates the subsystem which requested the transfer.
+MUST be between 1 and 30 symbols, ASCII only.

+coordinator_id : int64
+   Along with ``coordinator_type``, uniquely identifies who requested the transfer.

+coordinator_request_id : int64
+   Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-  uniquely identify the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.
+   identifies the accepted request from the coordinator's point of view, so that the coordinator can match this message with the issued request to prepare a transfer.

-* `recipient_identity` is a string, which (along with `debtor_id`)
-  identifies recipient's account.
-Different implementations may use different formats for the identifier of recipient's account.
+recipient_identity : string
+  Identifies the recipient's account.
+It is the same as in the corresponding ``PreparedTransfer`` message.

+prepared_at_ts : date-time
-* `prepared_at_ts` is the moment at which the transfer was prepared.
+   The moment at which the transfer was prepared.

+finalized_at_ts : date-time
-* `finalized_at_ts` is the moment at which the transfer was finalized.
+   The moment at which the transfer was finalized.

+committed_amount : int64
-* `committed_amount` is the transferred (committed) amount.
-It is always a non-negative number.
-A `0` means that the transfer has been dismissed, or was committed but has been terminated for some reason.
+   The transferred (committed) amount.
+It MUST always be a non-negative number.
+A ``0`` means that the transfer has been dismissed, or was committed but has been terminated for some reason.

+status_code : string
-* `status_code` is the finalization status.
-Between 0 and 30 symbols,
-  ASCII only.
-If the transfer has been dismissed or committed successfully, the value will be "OK".
-If the transfer was committed, but has been terminated for some reason, the status code will be different from "OK", and will hint at the cause for the termination (in this case `committed_amount` will be zero).
+   The finalization status.
+MUST be between 0 and 30 symbols, ASCII only.
+If the transfer has been dismissed, or successfully committed, the value will be "OK".
+If the transfer was committed, but has been terminated for some reason, the status code will be different from "OK", and will hint at the cause for the termination (in this case ``committed_amount`` MUST be zero).

 ``AccountTransfer`` message